-Sparkman was the representative for Florida’s 1st congressional district as a Democrat.
+Sparkman was the representative for Florida’s 1st congressional district and was a Democrat.
 He served from 1915 to 1917.

 He was previously the representative for Florida’s 1st congressional district as a Democrat from 1907 to 1915; the representative for Florida’s 1st congressional district as a Democrat from 1905 to 1907; the representative for Florida’s 1st congressional district as a Democrat from 1903 to 1905; the representative for Florida’s 1st congressional district as a Democrat from 1901 to 1903; the representative for Florida’s 1st congressional district as a Democrat from 1899 to 1901; and the representative for Florida’s 1st congressional district as a Democrat from 1895 to 1899.

 From Dec 1895 to Mar 1917, Sparkman missed 1,079 of 2,111 roll call votes, which is 51.1%.
 This is much worse than the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1895-Feb 1896||18||9||50.0%||84th|

 |Dec 1902-Mar 1903||114||72||63.2%||92nd|